cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

   The purpose of the restatement is to aid the work of implementers, not to redefine anything.

-  Preferred Serialization Encoders and Decoders as well as CDE Encoders and Decoders have certain properties that are expressed using {{RFC2119}} keywords in this appendix.
+  Preferred Serialization Encoders as well as CDE Encoders and CDE-Checking Decoders have certain properties that are expressed using {{RFC2119}} keywords in this appendix.

 * Duplicate map keys are never valid in CBOR at all (see